-Limestone stain removal may sound daunting, but limestone is actually very easy to care for making it a great choice for kitchen worktops, bathroom tiles and flooring indoors and out.
+Removing the stain from your limestone may sound daunting, but limestone is actually very easy to care for making it a great choice for kitchen worktops, bathroom tiles and flooring indoors and out.
 Ideally, limestone should be professionally sealed.
-As well as making it easier to clean and care for, this ensures that no bacteria or dirt can get trapped in the surface and reduced the chance of scratches and stains.
+As well as making it easier to clean and care for, this ensures that no bacteria or dirt can get trapped on the surface of the stone and reduced the chance of scratches and stained areas.

 Learning how to clean limestone is as simple as starting with soap and water.
 Limestone is waterproof, heat resistant and impervious to most scratches and stains once it has been sealed.
 As a result, most day-to-day limestone stain removal and limestone cleaning can be accomplished with a damp cloth.
 Wipe up spills immediately, and wipe down your worktop regularly or mop your floor to pick up dirt and bring up the gloss.

 Limestone cleaning can be minimised by following a few simple maintenance tips.
 Calcium carbonate is often used in indigestion tablets, so it’s certainly not harmful and sealed limestone worktops are food safe, so by all means roll out your pastry on your limestone kitchen worktop.
 However, using a sharp knife on stone isn’t good for either knife or worktop – the knife will blunt more quickly and the stone work top may develop a dull patch as tiny scratches accumulate over time.

 Never Use Harsh Cleaners on Limestone

 Limestone can also be damaged by the strong chemicals in harsh cleaners.
 Instead of reaching straight for the bleach, start with a damp cloth.
-Washing up liquid is designed to get rid of grease and food marks, so is a great next step.
+A small amount of washing up liquid is designed to get rid of grease and food marks, so is a great next step.